Ecohnoch/Tiny-Face-Recognition/README.md

 # Tiny-Face-Recognition

-Extract an integrity flow from insightface_tf to do face recognition and verification.
+Extract an complete process from insightface_tf to do face recognition and verification.